Cardinals, Rockies experiment with shortened inning breaks

-The Cardinals and Colorado Rockies tried to speed up the pace of play on Tuesday.
+The Cardinals and Colorado Rockies tried to speed up the pace of play on Tuesday night and it was hardly noticed.

 Major League Baseball experimented with having the timing clock between half innings set at 1 minute, 45 seconds.
 Since 2016, the clock has been set at 2:05 for locally televised games and 2:25 for nationally televised games, down 20 seconds for each from 2015.